Knit a sweet and simple Apple Hat with this free knitting pattern for your little one this fall!

 Round 5: (k4, k2tog) repeat to the end of the round

 Round 6: Knit all stitches to the end of the round.

 Round 7: (k3, k2tog) repeat to the end of the round

 Round 8: Knit all stitches to the end of the round

-Round 13: Knit 2 stitches together and repeat to the end of the round.
-(8 stitches remaining)
+Round 13: k2tog repeat to the end of the round (8 stitches remaining)